Josef Bábek

 Celé nahrávky jsou k dispozici pouze pro přihlášené uživatele.

-Communists or not, we all lived here
+Communists not communists, we all lived here